 - 1. Ensure the General AQU Field Metadata Sheet (RD[06]) is completed. - 2.
 Locate the deepest part of the lake using the GPS coordinates and the site map provided. - 3.
 Position the boat at the appropriate site location and lower the anchor gently so as not to re-suspend any sediments.
-Such contamination may be minimized by anchoring the boat upwind (or upstream) of the sampling site, and using an anchor line 3 times as long as the depth of the lake or stream.
-If sediments are disrupted, wait until the area has cleared before sampling. - Collect one water quality measurement per depositional zone including % oxygen, temperature, and specific conductivity (μS/cm) of the water about 50 cm above the sediment in each sampling zone.
-Record data using the mobile device or on the field sampling sheet (RD[05]). - 5.
+Such contamination may be minimized by anchoring the boat downwind of the sampling site, and using an anchor line 3 times as long as the depth of the lake If sediments are disrupted, wait until the area has cleared before sampling. - 4.
+Measure the % oxygen, temperature and specific conductivity (μS/cm) of the water column, 50 cm above each sampling zone.
+Record one entry at the Sample Point level in the mobile device or the Sediment Chemistry Field Datasheets (RD[05]). - a.
+Measure water quality using the handheld temperature and conductivity device (YSI Pro 2030) holding it about 50 cm above the sediment in the water column. - b.
+Rinse all equipment with native water three times before use. - 5.
 Note the approximate GPS position of the sampling points on the field sampling sheet. - 6.
-Repeat at each sediment sample zone right before taking samples. - 7.
+Repeat steps 1-5 at each sediment sample zone right before taking samples. - 7.
 Proceed to next station and repeat steps 1-6.

-C.3 Sampling Lakes and Non-Wadeable Streams with Petite Ponar Sampler
+C.3 Sampling with a Petite Ponar Sampler

-The ponar sampler is used to collect bed sediments regardless of grain size composition (Figure 10).
-For collecting nearshore or shallow sediments that are difficult to collect with the ponar a hand scoop may be used (see SOP C.4 below).
+The Ponar sampler is used to collect bed sediments regardless of grain size composition (Figure 11).
+For collecting nearshore or shallow sediments that are difficult to collect with the Ponar a hand scoop may be used (see SOP C.4 below).

-Figure 10.
-Petite ponar sampler for use in lakes and non-wadeable streams
+Figure 11.
+Petite Ponar sampler for use in lakes and non-wadeable streams